National Mutt Day: 5 Reasons Why You Should Adopt a Mutt

 Melanie DeFazio / Stocksy

 Still not sure why you should adopt a mixed-breed dog?
 Keep reading to find out more about the benefits of adopting one.
-Once you’ve read our list, you’ll agree that it’s much more advantageous to get a mixed-breed dog than to buy a purebred dog from a breeder.
+Once you’ve read this list, you’ll see why mixed-breed dogs make incredible pets.

 Animal Friends VA / Adopt a Pet

-So, is it cheaper to adopt a mixed-breed dog?
-There are no guarantees, but you don’t have to be an accountant to see that your bank account will breathe a sigh of relief.
-While affordability may not be the most important decision-making factor for you now, consider that your financial situation could change, and you might not be able to keep up with constant medical bills from a purebred dog who needs specialized medical care.
+There are no guarantees, but you don’t need to be an accountant to see that your bank account will breathe a sigh of relief.
+While affordability may not be the top decision-making factor for you now, consider that your financial situation could change.

 Sergio Souza / Pexels

 You know what a Golden Retriever or German Shepherd looks like.
 But what does a Golden Retriever crossed with a German Shepherd look like?
-A mixed-breed dog is as unique as you are — and that goes for behavior as well as appearance.
+Because of genetic diversity, it’s anyone’s guess.
+The great thing about mixed breeds is that each pup has a totally unique look.

-This means you can indulge your canine preferences when looking for a mixed-breed companion.
-At shelters, there are countless mixed-breed dogs of any age (including puppies) and breed combinations.
-They’ll also come with fur in a wide variety of colors and patterns: spotted cow, tiny brindle, piebald, and so on.
+At shelters and rescues, there are countless mixed-breed dogs of all ages (including puppies) and in a wide range of combinations.
+They’ll also come with fur in a wide variety of colors and patterns: spotted cow, tiny brindle, piebald, and black and tan.

 Dallas Pets Alive